Stagecoach Manchester: Stagecoach ownership

 On 25 February 1996, GM Buses South was sold to Stagecoach for £40.7 million, despite criticism from the Labour Party and protests from pensioners outside the Free Trade Hall.
 GM Buses South was rebranded as Stagecoach Manchester shortly after the sale, despite Stagecoach claiming that the GM Buses South brand would be retained, with new vehicles in the group's corporate livery delivered the following March.
-The existing Charterplan Travel coaching arm and commercial driver training company GMS Training remained unaffected by the rebranding, however Charterplan was later sold to the EYMS Group the following May, being integrated into the operator's East Yorkshire Travel coaching arm.
+The existing Charterplan Travel coaching arm and commercial driver training company GMS Training remained unaffected by the rebranding; however, Charterplan was later sold to the EYMS Group the following May, being integrated into the operator's East Yorkshire Travel coaching arm.

-On 21 January 2008, Stagecoach Manchester purchased the bus operations of A Mayne & Son, with 38 buses all transferred to Hyde Road garage.
+Stagecoach consolidated its position in Manchester with the acquisition of multiple independent operators between the 1990s and early 2010s, as well as taking on competition from operators such as UK North.
+Stagecoach's first acquisition was that of Walls Coaches, involving only the routes and 25 members of staff, due to the owner's retirement in November 1997.
+In March 2005, Stagecoach purchased Dennis's of Dukinfield and, on 21 January 2008, Stagecoach Manchester purchased the bus operations of A Mayne & Son, with 38 buses all transferred to Hyde Road garage.

-On 10 August 2008, Stagecoach Manchester purchased the bus operations of Bullocks Coaches.
-Bullocks retained their coach hire business and route 147 Oxford Road Link operated as a subsidised university and hospital link.
-Bullocks' services included route 157, between Woodford and Manchester, which has since been renumbered X57 and made limited stop between East Didsbury and Manchester.
+On 10 August 2008, Stagecoach Manchester purchased the bus operations of Bullocks Coaches, with Bullocks retaining their coach hire business and Oxford Road Link route 147, which remained as a subsidised link to the University of Manchester.
+On 3 March 2013, Stagecoach purchased Bluebird Bus and Coach, taking on 40 buses, 80 staff and its garage lease at Greengate; on 26 April 2014, Stagecoach took over the business of JPT Bus Company of Middleton.

-In March 2011, Stagecoach started running the Stockport Metroshuttle service.

-On 2 December 2012, Stagecoach Manchester purchased First Greater Manchester's Wigan operation.
-The transaction saw 300 employees, 120 vehicles (although 20 were owned by Transport for Greater Manchester) and the Wigan garage purchased by the former Mayne legal entity.
-The business was rebranded Stagecoach in Wigan although it is managed by Stagecoach Manchester.
+Stagecoach Manchester's largest acquisition was that of First Greater Manchester's Wigan operation for £12 million in October 2012.
+The transaction the Wigan garage and 300 employees, 120 vehicles (Note: Only 20 of the buses were owned by TfGM.) purchased by the former Mayne legal entity.
+The business was operated under the brand of Stagecoach in Wigan before being integrated into Stagecoach Manchester later, with services mainly ran in the Wigan and Leigh areas, whilst also making connections to Manchester and Salford on certain routes.

-On 3 March 2013, Stagecoach purchased Bluebird with 40 buses, 80 staff and its garage lease at Greengate.
-On 26 April 2014, Stagecoach took over the business of JPT Bus Company with 41 buses.

-The first autonomous bus trial in the United Kingdom commenced in mid-2019, using a modified Alexander Dennis Enviro200MMC single-decker bus equipped with autonomous software from Fusion Processing able to operate in driverless mode within Stagecoach Manchester's Sharston bus garage, performing tasks such as driving to the washing station, refuelling point and then parking up at a dedicated parking space in the depot.
+The first autonomous bus trial in the United Kingdom commenced in mid-2019, using a modified Alexander Dennis Enviro200 MMC single-decker bus equipped with new software.
+This was able to operate in driverless mode within Stagecoach Manchester's Sharston bus garage, performing tasks such as driving to the washing station, refuelling point and then parking up at a dedicated parking space in the depot.